onyx-platform/onyx-kafka/README.md

 ## onyx-kafka

 Onyx plugin providing read and write facilities for Kafka.
+The reader facilities automatically discover broker locations from ZooKeeper.

 #### Installation